In this section:

 The donated kidney can come from someone you don’t know who has recently died (deceased donor), or from a living person—a relative, spouse, or friend.
 Due to the shortage of kidneys, patients on the waiting list for a deceased donor kidney may wait many years.

 A kidney transplant is a treatment for kidney failure; it’s not a cure.
 You will need to take medicines every day to make sure your immune system doesn't reject the new kidney.
-You will also need to see your health care provider regularly.
+You will also need to see your health care professional regularly.

 A working transplanted kidney does a better job of filtering wastes and keeping you healthy than dialysis.
 However, a kidney transplant isn’t for everyone.
 Your doctor may tell you that you’re not healthy enough for transplant surgery.